 The executive compensation process is led by the Compensation Committee, which has overall responsibility for reviewing, evaluating and approving Helix's executive compensation policies, plans, programs and agreements.
-Our management provides input on performance and achievements, and an independent compensation consultant provides
+Our management provides input on performance and achievements, and an independent compensation consultant provides competitive market data and advises the Compensation Committee on program design.

-The following summarizes the allocation of responsibilities associated with our executive officer compensation program:
+The following summarizes the allocation of responsibilities associated with our executive compensation program: